 This course provides a sociological perspective on race and ethnicity in American society.
 Emphasis is placed on understanding race and ethnicity as socially constructed phenomena that fundamentally shape society.
 Attention is given to various forms of racism and discrimination.
 Historic and contemporary social inequalities in economics, housing, education, and the criminal justice system are examined and efforts to redress these inequalities are explored.

-IAI: S7 903D
+IAI: S7 903D (3 lec/0 lab)

 SOC 130 Sociology of Family